daliannyvieira/personal-notes/README.md

 ## Things I'll do in the future:

+- [ ] Write a gitbook about interfaces using React Native to VaiNaWeb `VaiNaWeb`
+- [ ] Code and animation using a svg schoolbag to VaiNaWeb `VaiNaWeb`
 - [ ] Read [svg pocket guide](http://svgpocketguide.com/book/)
 - [ ] Read about and do something using CSS Grid Layout
 - [ ] Learn all about Webpack